tylergwm2000/L1-G10-Project-Repository/README.md

 ### Alarm Clock Subsystem
 The Alarm Clock Subsystem will need pyrebase, time, datetime, RPI.GPIO libraries

 Note that many of these libraries may already be installed on your RPi.
-However in the case that they are not, you can use the following commands:
+However in the case that they are not, you can use the bash script through the command `./install_Alarm.sh` or through the following commands:
 ```
 sudo apt-get update //This will be helpful to make sure that all files and software is updated